adamurban98/cubemem/README.md

 - [ ] rotate the sticker label in 3d view on the top and bottom cube face
 - [ ] normalize cube codes (rare)

+## Bugs

+- When preference for 2d cube is set in the guide, the 3d cube does not respect the "always" option for sticker labels.

 ## Testing
 - To test: `pytest`